marquesdavi/kontakt-hubspot-api/README.md

 - **POST /api/contact**
   **Description:** Creates a new contact in HubSpot.
   **Behavior:**
-    - The endpoint receives a JSON payload (ContactRequest) and invokes the `createContact` use case.
+    - Receives a JSON payload (`ContactRequest`) and calls the `createContact` use case.
-    - Validates input and, if successful, creates the contact.
+    - Validates input and creates the contact.
-    - Protected by a rate limiter using Resilience4j.
+    - Protected by Resilience4j’s Rate Limiter & Circuit Breaker.
     - **Responses:**
-        - **201 CREATED** on success (contact created).
+        - **201 CREATED** on success.
-        - **400 Bad Request** if the input is invalid.
+        - **400 BAD REQUEST** on invalid input.

 - **GET /api/contact**
   **Description:** Lists contacts from HubSpot.
   **Behavior:**
-    - The endpoint returns a reactive response (Mono of Map) with the list of contacts.
+    - Returns a reactive response with a map of contacts.
-    - Calls the `listContacts` use case, which retrieves contacts from HubSpot.
+    - Calls the `listContacts` use case.
-    - Handles errors by returning a 400 status.
     - **Responses:**
         - **200 OK** when contacts are successfully retrieved.
-        - **400 Bad Request** on error.
+        - **400 BAD REQUEST** on errors.

 ### 5.2 HubspotOAuthController
 - **GET /api/hubspot/url**
-  **Description:** Returns the HubSpot authorization URL to initiate the OAuth flow.
+  **Description:** Retrieves the HubSpot authorization URL to start the OAuth flow.
   **Behavior:**
-    - Calls `generateAuthorizationUrl()` on the token service.
+    - Calls the token service to generate the URL.
-    - **Responses:**
+    - **Response:**
-        - **200 OK** with the URL string.
+        - **200 OK** with the authorization URL.

 - **GET /api/hubspot/callback**
   **Description:** Processes the OAuth callback from HubSpot.
   **Behavior:**
-    - Receives the authorization code and state as query parameters.
+    - Accepts the authorization code and optional state as query parameters.
-    - Performs the token exchange.
+    - Executes a token exchange and returns an HTML view indicating the result.
+    - **Response:**
-    - Returns a simple HTML view indicating success or error.
+        - A simple HTML page showing success or error.
-    - **Responses:**
-        - **HTML response** indicating whether authentication was successful or failed.

 ### 5.3 UserAuthController
 - **POST /api/auth/login**
   **Description:** Authenticates a user and returns a JWT token.
   **Behavior:**
-    - Receives a LoginRequest payload.
+    - Accepts a `LoginRequest` JSON payload.
-    - Invokes the authentication service to validate credentials.
+    - Uses the authentication service to verify credentials.
     - **Responses:**
-        - **200 OK** with a TokenResponse (JWT token).
+        - **200 OK** with a JWT token.
-        - **400 Bad Request** on invalid input.
+        - **400 BAD REQUEST** if input is invalid.

 ### 5.4 UserController
 - **POST /api/user**
   **Description:** Creates a new user in the system.
   **Behavior:**
-    - Receives a RegisterRequest payload.
+    - Receives a `RegisterRequest` payload.
     - Invokes the user creation use case.
-    - Protected (if desired) by resilience patterns.
+    - Protected by resilience patterns.
     - **Responses:**
-        - **201 CREATED** on successful creation.
+        - **201 CREATED** if successful.
-        - **400 Bad Request** on validation errors.
+        - **400 BAD REQUEST** on validation errors.

 - **GET /api/user**
-  **Description:** Lists all users (staff only).
+  **Description:** Retrieves a list of all users (administrative access only).
   **Behavior:**
-    - Invokes the list use case.
+    - Retrieves the list of users.
-    - Protected by Spring Security (restricted to Admin).
+    - Protected by Spring Security (restricted to Admin role).
     - **Responses:**
         - **200 OK** with a list of users.
-        - **400 Bad Request** if the input is invalid.
-        - **404 Not Found** if no users are found.
+        - **400 BAD REQUEST** or **404 NOT FOUND** in case of errors.

 ### 5.5 WebhookController
 - **POST /api/hubspot/webhook/contact**
-  **Description:** Processes incoming webhook events from HubSpot for contact creations.
+  **Description:** Processes incoming webhook events from HubSpot regarding contact creations.
   **Behavior:**
-    - Protected with HMAC validation via a custom annotation.
+    - Secured by HMAC validation via a custom annotation.
-    - Receives a list of ContactCreationEventRequest objects.
+    - Accepts a list of `ContactCreationEventRequest` objects.
-    - Invokes the process use case to persist the events.
+    - Persists events using the process use case.
-    - **Responses:**
+    - **Response:**
         - **200 OK** upon successful processing.

 - **GET /api/hubspot/webhook/contact**
-  **Description:** Retrieves a paginated list of contact creation events received via webhooks.
+  **Description:** Retrieves a paginated list of contact creation events received through webhooks.
   **Behavior:**
-    - Accepts pagination parameters (pageNumber and size as query parameters).
+    - Accepts query parameters for pagination (e.g., pageNumber and size).
-    - Returns a Page of ContactCreationEventEntity objects.
+    - Returns a Page of `ContactCreationEventEntity` objects.
     - **Responses:**
         - **200 OK** with paginated results.
-        - **Appropriate error responses** if invalid parameters are supplied.
+        - **Appropriate error responses** if invalid parameters are provided.

 ---

 ## 6. Future Improvements

 - **Enhanced Monitoring:**
-  Integrate with Micrometer (e.g., via the resilience4j-micrometer module) to push detailed metrics to Prometheus/Grafana dashboards for real-time insights into application performance and resilience events.
+  Integrate Micrometer (using the resilience4j-micrometer module) to push detailed metrics to Prometheus/Grafana dashboards for real-time insights.

 - **Expanded Resilience Patterns:**
-  Extend the custom resilience annotation (@Resilient) to support additional patterns such as Retry, Time Limiter, and Bulkhead, enabling even finer-grained control of failure scenarios.
+  Extend the custom resilience annotation (`@Resilient`) to support additional fault-tolerance patterns such as Retry, Time Limiter, and Bulkhead for finer control.

 - **Global Fallback Customization:**
-  Investigate strategies to define a global fallback behavior (through a dedicated error handler or an advanced aspect) for consistent error responses across all endpoints, reducing code duplication.
+  Investigate strategies to define a global fallback behavior—using a dedicated error handler or advanced aspect—for consistent error responses across endpoints and reduced code duplication.

 - **Advanced Reporting:**
-  Integrate Jasper Reports to generate comprehensive reports (e.g., for audit trails, performance metrics, or sales pipelines).
-This will enhance business intelligence and help stakeholders obtain critical insights from CRM data.
+  Integrate Jasper Reports to generate comprehensive reports (e.g., audit trails, performance metrics, sales pipelines), enhancing business intelligence.

 - **New Business Rules:**
-  Further evolve the CRM domain by implementing new business rules and workflows pertinent to corporate environments.
-For example, automate lead scoring, customer segmentation, or cross-selling opportunities to improve overall business processes.
+  Implement new business rules and workflows (such as lead scoring, customer segmentation, or cross-selling opportunities) to further evolve the CRM domain in a corporate setting.

+- **Improved Webhook Processing with Messaging:**
+  **⚡ Consider leveraging a messaging service (e.g., GCP Pub/Sub) for webhook event processing.**
+  This approach decouples the ingestion of webhook events from their processing, allowing for asynchronous handling of spikes in traffic.
+By pushing events to a message queue, the API can quickly acknowledge receipt of the webhook, while dedicated worker processes consume, process, and persist the events.
+This not only improves scalability and resilience but also enables buffering during high-load periods.

 - **Increased Test Coverage:**
-  Improve integration and stress tests using tools like WireMock and JMeter to validate system behavior under high load and fault conditions, ensuring robustness in production.
+  Expand integration and stress tests using tools like WireMock and JMeter to validate system behavior under high load and fault conditions, ensuring robustness in production.

 - **Container Orchestration:**
-  Consider adopting Kubernetes for container orchestration to further enhance scalability and reliability in production deployments, along with continuous delivery pipelines for automated updates.
+  Consider adopting Kubernetes for container orchestration to improve scalability and reliability in production, accompanied by CI/CD pipelines for automated deployments.

 ---